-This online degree provides the deep statistical knowledge and technical savviness you need to step into data scientist, engineer and analyst roles in less than 2 years.
+This online degree provides the deep statistical knowledge and technical savviness you need to step into data scientist, engineer and analyst roles in as little as 2 years.
 You'll learn to deliver a process that transforms raw data and places it into a decision-making context, and to leverage technology to create informed strategies and smart systems.

 Learn in a Career-Focused Curriculum